rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >
 >-Its merit is parallel to that of Painting, yet somewhat more useless.
 >
->-There is finally only Music left.
+>There is finally only Music left.
 >What can be more useless than joining noise to some other noises, none of them
 >remotely expressing anything while they are open to a thousand different interpretations
 >according to one's mood?
 Who can this nourish?
 Who should this protect?